chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

   like the following:

 .. code-block:: bash

   git checkout -b contribusername-prbranchname main git pull https://github.com/contribusername/chapel.git prbranchname

-Also make sure to recompile locally before you run tests.
+  // don't forget to recompile before you test

 * If you're reviewing a commit from a developer outside the Chapel core team, be sure their commits are signed via the DCO bot (one of several